lidialca/lidialca/README.md

 👀 I’m interested in startups, the automotive industry, education, emerging technologies, and innovative products.
 🌱 I’m currently learning about generational issues in the startup world.
 💞️ I’m looking to collaborate on projects related to disruptive innovation in education and automotive technologies.
-⚡ Fun fact: I enjoy exploring how to blend traditional craftsmanship with modern design in men's fashion
+⚡ Fun fact: I enjoy exploring how to blend traditional craftsmanship with modern design in digital products for the automotive sector.

 <!---
 lidialca/lidialca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.